Frequently Asked Questions

 Does IFFCO Tokio provide any kind of benefits for checked baggage delay?

-Yes.IFFCO Tokio travel insurance provides a coverage amount of up to $ 150 to the insured who sign up for the Gold 500 Benefit Plan, the Gold 250 Benefit Plan, the Gold 100 Benefit Plan, and the Silver Benefit Plan.
-However, for customers who subscribe to the Bronze Benefit Plan, IFFCO Tokio provides coverage amount of up to $ 100.
+Yes, you can buy travel insurance plans that offer coverage for checked baggage delays.
+Those who have signed up for the Gold 500 Benefit Plan, Gold 250 Benefit Plan, Gold 100 Benefit Plan, and the Silver Benefit Plan get coverage for up to $150.
+Those who have signed up for the Bronze Benefit Plan get coverage up to $100.

 Does IFFCO Tokio provide any financial assistance coverage?